 Learn the step-by-step process of Japanese sumi-e, or ink painting, with local artist Stephen Zhang in this lesson that mixes hands-on demonstration and a pre-recorded video made by the artist.
 Students will try several practice exercises with the artist and then create their own ink painting of an animal using the techniques they've learned.

-Van Gogh and the Olive Groves (Pre-K–6th Grade and Special Ed Classrooms)
+A City of My Own (Pre-K–6th Grade and Special Ed Classrooms)

 Virtual Pre-Recorded Program Topics